Set the keyboard type

 On a UK keyboard, the user must enter "fred instead of @fred.

-For this reason, you may want to pick a password that works on a wide range of keyboards and avoid such characters as a,z,y,q,@,",#,£, F11,F12 and so on - using a PIN number is a good universal option.
+For this reason, you may want to pick a password that works on a wide range of keyboards and avoid such characters as a,z,y,q,m,w,z,@,",#,£, F11,F12 and so on - using a PIN number is one option but on an AZERTY keyboard the user must use the number pad keys (or press SHIFT+number key if using the number keys above the letters).

 Recommended for Easy2Boot (fastest!) - SanDisk Extreme SDCZ880-128G-G46